top of page

 The Universal Rules of Darts

-While there are many different game modes with darts, each version shares a few core dart rules.
-For starters, players take turns throwing a set of 3 darts at the board.
+1. Turn Order: Players take turns throwing a set of 3 darts at the board.
 A player must finish throwing their group of three before another player can go.

-A final universal darts rule is that all game modes have a similar way of determining turn order.
-If there are two players, you can call a coin flip.
+3. Deciding Who Goes First: If there are two players, you can call a coin flip.
 Otherwise, have each person take a turn throwing one dart at the board.
 Whoever gets closest to the bullseye (the center of the board) goes first.
-Now that you know universal darts rules and regulations, let's look into some specific darts games.

 301 and 501 Darts Rules